ak1nola/worshiphub/README.md

 ### What

-This is a clone of https://github.com/iyobo/epicworship.
+This, in a lot of ways, is a rewrite of https://github.com/iyobo/epicworship - with a hopefully simpler ui (read as no tabs) and in Kotlin instead of java (more on this below).

 EpicWorship is an excellent application and I recommend it to anybody looking for a free worship projection tool.
 My church used it for 2 or 3 years with no unknown issues popping up.